Search documentation

 Shadow DOM

 By default, the panel inherits your app's CSS.
-Enable Shadow DOM for complete isolation:
+Enable Shadow DOM to isolate the panel's styles from your application:

 examples/guides/panel/shadow-dom.tsx